cecid/hermes-docs/docs/source/first_step.rst

 How to update an AS2 partnership
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-1. Do the **steps 1-5** in `How to create your first AS2 partnership`_ or all steps if you have not registered a partnership in Hermes 2.
+1. Do the **steps 1-5** in `How to create your first AS2 partnership`_ or all steps if you have not registered a partnership in Hermes.
 #.
 You should able to see a drop-down list under the header :guilabel:`Registered Partnership`.
 #.
 Click the :guilabel:`Change` button.
 #.
 Now you should able to see a module called :guilabel:`Selected Partnership` that contains the information of selected partnership from previous step like here.